statsmodels/statsmodels/docs/source/dev/roadmap_todo.rst

 Google Summer of Code 2012
 --------------------------

-We have set up a `wiki page <https://github.com/statsmodels/statsmodels/wiki/GSoC-Ideas>`__ with `Google Summer of Code <http://www.google-melange.com/gsoc/homepage/google/gsoc2012>`__ ideas.
-Feel free to contribute to the ideas page or contact the mailing list if you are interested in applying so we can coordinate on developing your project - the earlier the better.
+Statsmodels is participating for the fourth time in `GSoC <http://www.google-melange.com/gsoc/homepage/google/gsoc2012>`__  under the umbrella of the `Python Software Foundation <http://python.org/psf/>`__.
+We have set up a `wiki page <https://github.com/statsmodels/statsmodels/wiki/GSoC-Ideas>`__ with ideas for projects.
+Feel free to contribute to the ideas page or contact the mailing list if you are interested in applying so we can coordinate on developing your application and project - the earlier the better.

 Where to Start?
 ---------------